Pruning tomatoes

 Not sure if you should be pruning tomatoes?
 Well, there is a lot of conflicting information out there, so it’s no wonder people are confused.

-I want to talk about WHY there are two camps on this topic.
-There are regional differences, and where you live could really affect your decision.
+I want to talk about WHY there are multiple camps on this topic.
+There are different strategies depending upon the type of tomato you grow, zone in which you grow, and where your tomato site is.
+All of these factors could really affect your decision on how (and if) to prune.
 Let’s wander into the waters so that you can choose which method is going to be best for you.

 To Prune or Not to Prune